 Effective community and Indigenous relations requires a long-term perspective.
 Relationships that stand the test of time are built on respect, trust and genuine openness, and go beyond simple engagement.
 These fundamental characteristics have long defined our approach.

-As a provider of modular housing, site services, and energy and infrastructure solutions globally, we have operations across hundreds of communities all over the world.
-This provides us a unique opportunity to engage and find ways to make life easier for our customers and neighbours and to ensure they are meaningfully included in the projects that may affect them.
+With operations across hundreds of communities all over the world, we have a unique opportunity to engage and find ways to make life easier for our customers and neighbours and to ensure they are meaningfully included in the projects that may affect them.

-We focus on creating partnerships that contribute to sustainable economic and social development.
-Along with our Indigenous and community partners, we are continually exploring new models of collaboration.
+We focus on creating partnerships that contribute to sustainable economic and social development, and are continually exploring new models of collaboration with our Indigenous and community partners.

 - Employment: focusing on providing opportunities for employment for Indigenous Peoples

 - Education: providing training both internally for employees and externally

 - Engagement – enhancing ATCO’s engagement strategies and community development

 - Economic Participation & Development – creating equity sharing opportunities to Indigenous communities

 We commit to: